bot-wheels/docs/docs/project-guide/Properly-BOT-training.md

           "weight": 100.0
 ```

-#### Why?
+#### Why

 Massive goal rewards drown out other rewards, reducing exploration and slowing learning.
-Instead, use a reasonable weight (e.g., 20 or 10) for goal rewards.
+Instead, use a reasonable weight (e.g., 10 or 20) for goal rewards.
 Note that a bot can be trained to high levels without goal rewards at all.

 ---